Shishamo (band): Biography

 Shishamo provided the opening theme for the anime adaptation of Flower and Asura, which premiered in January 2025.
 Regarding the song, titled "Jibun Kakumei", Miyazaki explained that she wrote the track with the story in mind and hoped that it would help listeners to have the courage to change themselves like the main character.

-In September 2025, Shishamo announced that, following two concerts at the Uvance Todoroki Stadium by Fujitsu in Kawasaki on June 13 and 14, 2026, they will disband.
+In September 2025, Shishamo announced that, following two concerts at the Uvance Todoroki Stadium by Fujitsu in Kawasaki on June 13 and 14, 2026, they would disband.